Grasia/WikiChron/README.md

 It will show all the files ending in .csv as wikis available to analyze and plot.

+## Development environment

+To get errors messages, backtraces and automatic reloading when source code changes, you must set the environment variable: FLASK_ENV to 'development', i.e.: `export FLASK_ENV=development` prior to launch `app.py`.

+You can get more information on this in the [Flask documentation](http://flask.pocoo.org/docs/1.0/server/).

 # Deployment
 The easiest way is to follow the Dash instructions: https://plot.ly/dash/deployment